Deleting an uncommitted file is a rare yet painful event. Especially if we have

 , which

-contains all the changes, separated by dashed lines.
+contains all the changes, separated by dashed lines with a single command.

 git recover-ch